Can you disinherit your children?

 Possibility of enforcing French law

-A Frenchman residing abroad can apply French law to his estate.
-To do this, it must fulfill the following 2 conditions:
+If you are a Frenchman living abroad, you can apply French law to your estate.
+To do this, you must meet the following 2 conditions:

-- Have clearly expressed their will to apply the French law in a will valid
+- Have clearly expressed your desire to apply the French law in a will valid

-- Be French at the time of writing of the will or at the time of his death
+- Be French at the time of writing the will or at the time of your death

 Application of foreign law

-When a French resident usually abroad, foreign law applies to his entire estate (movable and immovable property).
+If you are French resident usually abroad, foreign law applies to your entire estate (movable and immovable property).

 But some countries recognize the possibility of disinheriting one’s children.